Sergio0831/my-new-portfolio/src/projects/breaking-news.md

 ---
 title: Breaking News
 description: Breaking News App with my own design.
 News can be chosen by category from the menu.
-Data fetched from NY Times.
-The app is fully responsive and mobile-friendly.
+Data fetched from NY Times The app is fully responsive and mobile-friendly.
 Built with JavaScript and CSS.
 slug: breaking-news
 last: false
 new: false